Environmental control of physiology through the brain-gut axis

 Using the simpler yet functionally comparable Drosophila brain-gut axis as a model system, I have recently shown that adult enteric neurons are functionally plastic.
 This constitutes a physiological feature highly relevant for the adjustment of food intake by the animal to meet energy demands.

-1. Characterize neurons that respond to these environmental cues, and the relevant neural circuits and mediators.
+1. Characterize neurons which respond to these environmental cues, and the relevant neural circuits and mediators.

 2. Identify the target tissues and the nature of inter-organ signals involved.